Geoje POW camp: Geoje Uprising (February–June 1952)

-In early May, after a tour of inspection, Col. Robert T. Chaplin, Provost marshal of the Far East Command, reported that Communist prisoners refused even to bring in their own food and supplies.
+In early May, after a tour of inspection, Colonel Robert T. Chaplin, Provost marshal of the Far East Command, reported that Communist prisoners refused even to bring in their own food and supplies.
 The possibility of new incidents that might embarrass the UN Command, especially at Panmunjom, led Ridgway to remind Van Fleet that proper control had to be maintained regardless of whether screening was conducted or not.
-As it happened, Van Fleet was more concerned over the fact that Colonel Chaplin had not informed Eighth Army of his impressions first than he was over the prisoner-camp situation.
+As it happened, Van Fleet was more concerned over the fact that Chaplin had not informed Eighth Army of his impressions first than he was over the prisoner-camp situation.
 There was no cause for "undue anxiety" about Geoje, he told Ridgway on 5 May.
 Actually, Eighth Army officers admitted freely that UN authorities could not enter the compounds, inspect sanitation, supervise medical support, or work the Communists prisoners as they desired.
 They exercised an external control only, in that UN security forces did prevent the prisoners from escaping.
 Thus, on 7 May the Communist prisoners and the UN appeared to have reached a stalemate.
 The former had interior control, but could not get out without violence; and the latter had exterior control, but could not get in without violence.
 With the cancellation of forced screening, the UN Command indicated that it was willing to accept the status quo rather than initiate another wave of bloodshed in the camps.
 The next move was up to the Communists.